zcysky/zcysky.github.io/_posts/2025-08-22-goodbye-portland.md

 ---
-title: 'Goodbye Portland!'
+title: 'Summer in a Rose City: Goodbye Portland!'
 date: 2025-08-22
 permalink: /posts/bye_portland_2025/
 tags:
   - misc
   - internship
 ---
-# Summer in a Rose City: Goodbye Portland!

 **I may write more things here in future.
 So many things to say!**